ahbreck/Chicago_BI/README.md

 # Chicago_BI

-Chicago_BI is a collection of Go microservices that download public data from the City of Chicago, hydrate a PostGIS enabled PostgreSQL database, and build a disadvantaged business report on top of those curated datasets.
+Chicago_BI is a collection of Go microservices that download public data from the City of Chicago, populate a PostGIS enabled PostgreSQL data lake, and then build various report tables using those source tables.

-This repository now ships with Docker assets so you can run the collectors, report generator, and their backing Postgres instance without installing any development dependencies on your machine.
+This repository is set up to run with Docker so you can run it without installing any development dependencies on your machine.

 ## Prerequisites

 - [Docker Desktop](https://www.docker.com/products/docker-desktop/) 4.19 or
   newer (or the Docker Engine/CLI + Docker Compose plugin)
-- At least 4 GB of available RAM – the collectors and PostGIS database routinely hold large datasets in memory while ingesting records.
+- At least 4 GB of available RAM

 ## Running the stack

-1. Review `src/docker/.env.docker` and adjust any values you want to override (database credentials, exposed ports, project name, etc.).
-Alternatively, you can set environment variables inline when invoking `docker compose`.
+1. Copy `src/docker/.env.docker.example` as `src/docker/.env.docker` and adjust any values you want to override (database credentials, exposed ports, project name, etc.).
+See "environment files and examples" section below.
 2. Start all services from the repository root:

    ```bash